KevinMeteor/SRCNN-Model-for-Image-Super-Resolution/README.md

 # SRCNN-Model-for-Image-Super-Resolution
 This is a deep learning project applying the SRCNN model, proposed in the paper ['Image Super-Resolution Using Deep Convolutional Networks,'](https://arxiv.org/abs/1501.00092) and implemented with the PyTorch library.
-Some code in this repository is from an article:
+Some code in this repository is from the article:
 [SRCNN Implementation in PyTorch for Image Super Resolution](https://debuggercafe.com/srcnn-implementation-in-pytorch-for-image-super-resolution/) on cafe website.